 To avoid unnecessary tax and make your bargain-hunt more value-for-money, keep your purchase within S$100.
 And do remember to keep all your receipts for inspection on demand at Singapore Customs.

-My first "blundering" trip saved me only S$4 from a RM59 (S$20) purchase — or maybe none at all if I include the cost of the Grab car ride.
+In 2018, my first "blundering" trip saved me only S$4 from a RM59 (S$20) purchase — or maybe none at all if I include the cost of the Grab car ride.
 However, I saved about S$38 with RM392.50 (S$130.83) worth of purchases on the second trip — a 22% discount!
 My total savings will be much more if I take into account the meals at IKEA Tebrau's restaurant.